 Though listed on the County’s historical buildings list, there are no gates or paths into the castle.
 As with any ruined building, take care near it.

-You might also enjoy reading 40 Fun Family Things to do on the Ring of Kerry
+You May Also Enjoy 40 Fun Family Things to do on the Ring of Kerry

 Birr Castle and Tree House